 During the 1940s, the relative income of proprietorships was three times the national income per adult; by the early 2010s, it dropped to one half - a six-fold decrease.
-In other words, capitalists cannot bank on squeezing proprietors much further: these proprietors already earn half as much as the average employee, so compressing their income even further will likely reduce them to something close to bare subsistence.
+In other words, capitalists cannot bank on squeezing proprietors much further: these proprietors already earn half as much as the average employee (and probably less, give that some proprietorships comprise more than one member), so compressing their income even further will likely reduce them to something close to bare subsistence.